Instructor: Cat Rambo

-Live classes are taught online via Google Hangouts and have a limited number of participants.
+Live classes are taught online via Zoom and have a limited number of participants.
 A computer with a good Internet connection and a microphone is necessary; a webcam will enhance your class experience considerably.
-If there is an on-demand version of the class, you will be provided with a free coupon for it, so you have access to those notes.

 To register for a class, send e-mail with the following details:

 - The email address that you use for Google stuff.

 - Which class or classes and the dates.

 - Whether you would prefer to pay via Paypal, check, or some other means.

 - Please identify yourself if you are a returning student or support Cat or Rachel on Patreon to qualify for the special rate.

 You should receive confirmation of your registration within 48 hours.